chrisys/train-departure-display/README.md

 | 15 | `RST` (reset) | 22 (`BCM25`) |
 | 16 | `CS` (chip select) | 24 (`BCM8 CE0`)

+## Case

+There are .stl 3D models for a case available in the assets directory.

 ## Credits